 Although not always obvious, the turkey distribution can be seen in a variety of investing situations.
 If you owned Bradford & Bingley or Northern Rock junior debt in the years running up to 2008 or German Marks in the 1920s, you would have experienced the turkey distribution at first hand.

 If you can’t face investing 100% of your surplus cash now and then seeing the market go down, there is a simple compromise.
-Formulate and stick to a simple plan to scale in over time – e.g. you could invest 1/12 each month to scale in over a year.
+Commit to a simple plan to scale in over time – e.g. you could invest 1/12 of your cash each month to scale in over a year.
 The exact details don’t matter.

 What matters is that you get unstuck and get on with it

 I send out occasional emails out with my thoughts on investing and news of what I’m up to.
 You can sign up to receive those emails below👇